samueldaviddelacruz/small_console_applications_go/README.md

 # small_console_applications_in_go
-Small set of console applications in Go for practice
+Small set of CLI applications in Go